Solar Panels in Liverpool, Merseyside

 What is an EPC assessment and do I need one?

-An Energy Performance Certificate (EPC) assessment rates your home's energy efficiency from A to G. While not required for solar installation, solar panels typically improve your EPC by 1-2 grades, which can increase your property value.
-An EPC costs around £60-£120.
+An Energy Performance Certificate (EPC) rates your home's energy efficiency from A (most efficient) to G (least efficient).
+While an EPC is not required for solar panel installation, adding solar panels typically improves your rating by 1-2 grades, which can increase your property value by up to 4%.
+An EPC assessment costs around £60-£120 and is valid for 10 years.
+If you are selling or renting your property, an up-to-date EPC is legally required, so having solar panels reflected in your rating is beneficial.

 Do solar panels increase property value in Liverpool?